NinVoido/spotify-vpn/doc/man-sections/examples.rst

 If your system is configured with a firewall.
 Please see your operating systems guide on how to configure the firewall.
-You typically want to allow traffic coming from and going to the tun/tap adapter OpenVPN is configured to use.
+You typically want to allow traffic coming from and going to the tun/tap adapter spotify is configured to use.

 On bob::